samueljohnsson3/samueljohnsson3/README.md

 ## Data Analyst in Progress

-I am currently building my data analytics portfolio, focusing on turning data into actionable business insights.
+I focus on analyzing data to extract actionable business insights and support decision-making.

 ---